Nick Smith (British politician): Career

 Smith became a Labour Party organiser in Wales, and later worked around the world as an International Democracy Adviser, for the Democratic Party in the United States, and for the Westminster Foundation for Democracy.
 His first significant job for the Labour Party was as agent for Frank Dobson in Holborn and St Pancras, and he later acted as agent for Emily Thornberry in her narrow victory in Islington South and Finsbury at the 2005 general election.
 He was an officer at the Labour Party's national headquarters from 1993 to 1998, where he was responsible for Labour's membership drive.

 Smith was first elected to Camden London Borough Council in 1998, and was re-elected as a councillor in 2002.
 In 2003, he was appointed as the council's Cabinet member for Education, a post which he continued to hold for some months during 2005 while serving as Secretary General of the European Parliamentary Labour Party, in Brussels.
 From there, he became Campaigns Manager for the National Society for the Prevention of Cruelty to Children, and his last full-time job before his arrival in the House of Commons was as Director of Policy and Partnerships at the Royal College of Speech and Language Therapists.

 Smith was selected as Labour's prospective parliamentary candidate for Blaenau Gwent in 2007 and was elected as its Member of Parliament on 6 May 2010, defeating the incumbent Independent Dai Davies.
 Davies criticised Smith's record in Camden, calling him a product of "Blairite New Labour", while Smith had responded by calling this "personal mud-slinging" and "playing the man and not the ball".

-In one of the strongest showings for Labour in Wales, Nick Smith won by more than 10,000 votes on a 61.94 percent turnout.
-Voter turnout was up by 19.6 percent from the previous election in 2006.
+In one of the strongest showings for Labour in Wales, Nick Smith won by more than 10,000 votes on a 61.94 per cent turnout.
+Voter turnout was up by 19.6 per cent from the previous election in 2006.

 The 20.1 percentage point increase in the Labour share of the vote was higher than in any other seat in Britain.
 The swing from Independent to Labour was 29.2 per cent, the largest in the UK.